RayyanHameed/RayyanHameed/README.md

 - 👋 Hi, I’m @RayyanHameed
-- Currently in my third (and final) year studying Mathematics.
+- Recently finished my third and final year studying mathematics at QMUL
+- Will be studying the MSc Statistics course on the data science and machine learning stream at  Imperial College London in September 2026
 - My main interests are in statistical machine learning

 <!---